kylehue/toypack/README.md

 1. Load files like .vue, .scss, .ts, .jsx, etc. and exclude the .js and .css files
-2. Get the type of their outputs and then find the loader dedicated for it (type can be .js or .css)
+2. Get the type of their outputs and then find the transformer dedicated for it (type can be .js or .css)
 3. Transform all .js and .css files
-4. Get the graph and bundle
+4. Get the graph of each entry
+5. Bundle